ecbartee/CapstoneArchery/README.md

 - **Data Exploration:** Jupyter notebooks or scripts to explore the dataset.

 - **Analysis:** Using Python with the Pandas package to clean the data.

-- **Visualizations :** Using Matplotlib and Plotly to visualize my findings.
+- **Visualizations :** Using Dash and Plotly to visualize my findings.

 ## Features Utilized for the project